 Since there are two gauche interactions, and the strain energy is 1.70 kcal/mol, it’s easy to calculate the value of each interaction: 0.85 kcal/mol .

 Now this opens up all kinds of questions.
 If a methyl group (CH3) leads to an energy difference of 1.70 kcal/mol, then what effect would an ethyl group (CH2CH3) have?
 Or a Cl?
 Or OH ?
 Or tert-butyl ?

 We can use the same approach to measure all of these numbers.
 More about that in the next post.

-* This is a bit of a cheat.
-In the equation ΔG = –RT ln K , the value of K is related to T, so the equilibrium ratio at –80 °C will be a bit different than the value at room temperature [quiz time – do you think it will be higher than 95:5 or lower than 95:5 ?]
+Note 1.
+This is a bit of a cheat.
+In the equation ΔG = –RT ln K , the value of K is related to T, so the equilibrium ratio at –80 °C will be a bit different than the value at room temperature.
 However, one can then solve for ΔG and use this number to calculate what K is at room temperature.

 In the molecule above, the CH2 groups at C-3 and C-5 have been replaced by oxygen.
 Since there are no longer any significant diaxial interactions between the methyl group and substitutents on the ring, there is no significant energy difference between the equatorial and axial conformations of this molecule.

 This is a topic commonly taught to undergraduates in Organic Chemistry, and goes along with the discussion on A-values.
 Substituents in cyclohexane can take two positions, axial and equatorial, and the preferred conformation is dictated by stereoelectronic effects.